 The goal of the International Award Programme is to equip young men and women with a variety of life skills, such as a sense of responsibility, team spirit, perseverance and a love of discovery.
 The key distinguishing point of this programme is that it is not a competition, but rather an opportunity for personal growth.
 The International Award Programme comes highly recommended, and has had a positive and lasting impact on the lives of its participants.
 Young programme graduates go on to make a difference in their own lives, their communities, and the world at large.

-The benefits of the International Award Programme
+International Award Programme Benefits

 The International Award Programme has documented a wide range of benefits for its participants, their families and their communities.
 We encourage you to consider this list, and welcome any questions you may have about incorporating this wonderful opportunity into your child’s Haut-Lac International Bilingual School experience.